Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ## Putting it all together

-No you can test you push notification setup by calling any user.
+Now you can test your push notification setup by calling any user.
 Incoming call will trigger `onIncomingCall` callback presented above.

 ## Conclusion